Frequently Asked Questions - COVID-19 Vaccine

 - Senior Citizens Hall, Duke Street, Macclesfield, SK11 6UR

-People who are eligible will receive letters from the NHS COVID-19 Vaccination Booking Service, telling them how they can book an appointment.
+People who are eligible will be contacted by the NHS COVID-19 Vaccination Booking Service, telling them how they can book an appointment.

 Hospital vaccination hubs are also in place at the Countess of Chester Hospital, Leighton Hospital and Macclesfield Hospital.